 - Play a word game, like Scrabble

 - Look at maps or pictures.
-This can also include identifying objects, states, or other recalling other factual information for something more challenging
+This can also include identifying objects, states – or recalling other information for something more challenging!

 - Write something